American University Park

-American University Park is a neighborhood of Washington, D.C., named for the American University.
+American University Park is a neighborhood of Washington, D.C., named for American University.
 AU Park, as it is often abbreviated, is situated against the Maryland border in the Northwest quadrant, bounded by Massachusetts, Wisconsin, Nebraska, and Western Avenues.
 Tenleytown and Friendship Heights lie to the east, Embassy Row to the southeast, and Spring Valley to the southwest.
 Politically, it is part of Ward 3 and Advisory Neighborhood Commission 3E.